healthchecks/healthchecks/templates/docs/configuring_prometheus.md

 # Configuring Prometheus

-Healthchecks.io supports exporting metrics and check statuses to [Prometheus](https://prometheus.io/), for use with [Grafana](https://grafana.com/).
+SITE_NAME supports exporting metrics and check statuses to [Prometheus](https://prometheus.io/), for use with [Grafana](https://grafana.com/).

 You can generate the metrics export endpoint by going to your project settings